concord-consortium/geocode/README.md

 To deploy a production release:

 1. Increment version number in package.json
+2. Go to the repository `dev-templates`, cd `scripts` and run `npm run release-notes <new-release-tag>`.
+This gives a list of all the features and bugs.
-2. Create new entry in CHANGELOG.md
+3. Create a new entry in CHANGELOG.md with the output from the above script.
-3. Run `git log --pretty=oneline --reverse <last release tag>...HEAD | grep '#' | grep -v Merge` and add contents (after edits if needed to CHANGELOG.md)
+4. Run `git log --pretty=oneline --reverse <last release tag>...HEAD | grep '#' | grep -v Merge` and add contents (after edits if needed to CHANGELOG.md)
-4. Run `npm run build`
+5. Run `npm run build`
-5. Copy asset size markdown table from previous release and change sizes to match new sizes in `dist`
+6. Copy asset size markdown table from previous release and change sizes to match new sizes in `dist`
-6. Create `release-<version>` branch and commit changes, push to GitHub, create PR and merge
+7. Create `release-<version>` branch and commit changes, push to GitHub, create PR and merge
-7. Checkout master and pull
+8. Checkout master and pull
-8. Checkout production
+9. Get confirmation from the Product Team if they want to do only a tagged release or deploy the changes to production.
+If it's the latter, then checkout production and do the next 3 steps.
+If not, skip and directly jump to step 12.
-9. Run `git merge master --no-ff`
+10. Run `git merge master --no-ff`
-10. Push production to GitHub
+11. Push production to GitHub
-11. Use https://github.com/concord-consortium/geocode/releases to create a new release tag
+12. Use https://github.com/concord-consortium/geocode/releases to create a new release tag

 ### Testing